PowerShellCrack/PSIntuneDeviceManager/README.md

     - If its ran on a Domain joined device

-It will prompt to install them (from internet)…so if it’s not ran as privilege administrator; it may fail.
-You will see them as red in the bottom status bar in the UI
+if it finds a missing one, it will prompt to install them…so if it’s not ran as privilege administrator; it will install under user context.
+You will see them as "no" in red at the bottom status bar of the UI

 ![Install Module](/.images/IDMWindow_Installmodule.jpg)